 STRUCTURE & DEPLOYMENT

 The biome consists of three columns, each containing vertically stacked aeroponic growth systems.
-Each leg of the tripod contains its own telescoping column which houses all the vital systems and resources.
+Each leg of the tripod contains its own telescoping column, housing all the vital systems and resources.
 If the systems in one column fail, the experiment continues.

-The structural plates expand in size and elevation in response to the size of the various plant species.
-The vertical system also makes use of the reduced gravity to aid in a vertical deployment sequence.
+Structural plates expand in size and elevation in response to the size of the various plant species.
+The vertical system makes use of reduced gravity to aid in a vertical deployment sequence.

 The biome would be transported in a flat state, in which the plant growth trays are layered as closely to each other as possible.
 Once on the surface, the telescoping pole deploys.
 As the pole telescopes, it pulls the exterior cabling structure into tension, finally locking into place to create a solid structure.

 In theory, the skin would have distinct layers: Atomic Oxygen Protective Layer, Multi-Layer Insulation, Restraint Layer, Bladder Assembly, and Inner Line System.

 The Atomic Oxygen protective layer would be a thicker outer-layer of Betaglass fabric, the Multi-layer insulation Layer (MLI) would be comprised of Betacloth, and layers of Mylar separated by Dacron, the Micrometeoroid Orbital Debris (MMOD) protection would have Polyurethane foam layer in between each layer of Nexetel, and the Resistant layer/inner layer would have Kevlar, Bladder for redundant layering, Combitherm, and Nomex for fire resistance.
 All of these materials would help in radiation, protection, and low permeability of the biome.

 The skin of Project Viriditas was largely inspired by the work done on the TransHab.
 Inflatable project.